trec-kba/kba-stanford-corenlp/README.md

 This wrapper supports a varity version of CoreNLP.
 We use the version version 1.3.4 for testing.

+## Installation ##

+After checking out the repository, you need to get all dependencies by run the lib/get.sh script:

+    $ cd lib
+    $ sh get.sh

+This script will download a lib.zip file, and unzip it to get all .jar files we need.

+After that, you can compile the code using

+    $ ant

+### NER, Parsing, and Coref

+To get the .jar file for NER (including parsing and coref), run

+    $ ant ner

+This will produce a .jar file called runNER.jar.

+    $ java -Xmx1024m runNER.jar <INPUT> <OUTPUT>

 ## NER and Parsing ##

 The file src/nlp/runNER.java takes as input a corpus in format